jmoggridge/ottawabeaches/README.md

     - The main purpose of the tool is to predict events where FIB might surpass safety thresholds during testing lag-time.
     - The 'persistence model' might be complemented such a predictive tool

-  - *Are beach characteristics compatible with predictive tools?*
+  - [x] *Are beach and monitoring program characteristics compatible with predictive tools?*
-      - 'The beach operates under a constant range of "normal" conditions'
+      - *'The beach operates under a constant range of "normal" conditions'*
         - Ottawa beaches conditions during summer are fairly stable with the exception of major precipitation events.
 Range of 'normal conditions' that do not vary greatly from year to year.
         - River beaches are mostly impacted by rainfall causing agricultual runoff and sewage outflows.
         - The number of dry days preceding rainfall influences the effect of rainfall ('first-flush' phenomenon).

-      - 'Exceedences of beach notification thresholds occur occasionally but are not a chronic problem'
+      - *'Exceedences of beach notification thresholds occur occasionally but are not a chronic problem'*
         - Ottawa beaches have ~10% FIB closures and ~5% rainfall closures - I think our beaches fit this description well.

-      - 'FIB densities change over relatively short periods of time (time-lag problem)'
+      - *'FIB densities change over relatively short periods of time (time-lag problem)'*
         - To be assessed and demonstrated
         - I looked at the 24hr differences between all observations and plotted these for each beach location.
         - FIB can change greatly over a 24 hr period.
 Persistence model prediction is that FIB_today = FIB_yesterday
         - Ie. 'persistent model' predictions vs actual timeseries by shifting the E.coli abundance lines 1 day to right and take the difference.
 Plot differences in a histogram.
         - Find number of days where persistence model provides accurate positive, false positive, accurate negative, false negative.

-     - 'Sufficent amount of historical FIB and independent variables data exists'
+     - *'Sufficent amount of historical FIB and independent variables data exists'*
-       - Six years of beach data for 5 locations
+       - Six years of beach data for 5 locations.
+Daily testing in season will need to be available.
        - lots of meterological data can be linked to FIB observations.
+Real-time available.
-         -Currently I have daily data but hourly data could improve the model later.
+         - Currently I have daily data but hourly data could improve the model later
-       - Some hydrology data: flow and level; for both rivers.
+       - Some hydrology data: flow and level; for both rivers at one station each.
+Real-time data available from EC.
        - no data on beach use/ number of bathers?
-       - might be able to find useful data about river turbity and chemistry: pH, solutes, etc. ?
+       - might be able to find more useful data about river turbity and chemistry: pH, solutes, etc. ?
+       - other orgs: OttawaRiverKeeper, Universities, more weather info?
+       - Overall, a large amount of data is already publicly available.

+     - *'Funding, Monitoring, Resources'*
+       - Monitoring already being performed.
+Advisories are issued daily.
+       - I am personally contributing time for development and using personal resources as well as free software and hosting.
+       - If the model is to go into action for public, would need to be maintained over time and updated.
+       - I'm thinking about writing a grant proposal after building the models and a testing'
+       - Possible COVID19 stimulus project for the City.
+       - Possible collaboration with local univeristies and government organizations to increase resources available
+       - Possible collaboration with the public for data collection (*eg.* count bathers and enter online)

-**2. - Identify variables and collect data**
+**2. *Identify variables and collect data***
+    - USGS guide recommends 2 years for training and a year for testing models.
-    - As noted above, 6 years of historical and daily testing for the future.
+    - As noted above, daily testing is already in place and there is six years of historical data (possibly more not publicly available).
-    - Identify variables of interest for modelling
+    - *Identify variables of interest for modelling*
       - Rainfall - weighted trailing sum (48 hr or 72 hr)
       - Dry days before rainfall
       - Temperature
-      - time of year
+      - Time of year (seasonality)
-      - location
+      - Beach location
-      - previous FIB count at same location
+      - Previous FIB count at same location

  **3. - Perform Exploratory Data Analysis**